cosmos342/pokemon-type1-category/README.md

 #Results

 The neural network built on Keras/Tensorflow is trained to an accuracy of over 90% in a few minutes on CPU.
-After training,user can run prediction to predict types.
-During prediction model predicts based on a pretrained model which is trained over 175 batch iterations on CPU.
+After training,user can run prediction.
+During prediction model predicts by loading  a pretrained and saved model which is trained over 175 batch iterations on CPU.

 #Credit